flutter/website/src/get-started/flutter-for/react-native-devs/index.md

 ---
 title: Flutter for React Native Developers
-description: Learn how to apply React Native developer knowledge when learning Flutter.
+description: Learn how to apply React Native developer knowledge when building Flutter apps.
 ---

 This document is for React Native (RN) developers looking to apply their